 3. Shared Platforms and Technology

 By sharing platforms and technologies, VW and Rivian can streamline development processes throughout their supply chains.
-An SBOM allows both companies to have a clear understanding of the software stack and visibility into supply chain security practices, facilitating smoother integration and reducing redundancy.
+A BOM allows both companies to have a clear understanding of the software stack and visibility into supply chain security practices, facilitating smoother integration and reducing redundancy.

 4. Innovation and Development Efficiency

 The partnership aims to leverage combined resources for faster innovation.
-SBOMs can accelerate this by providing a clear view of reusable components and identifying potential risks early in the development cycle.
+BOMs can accelerate this by providing a clear view of reusable components and identifying potential risks early in the development cycle.

 5. Regulatory Compliance